Mshriver2/Simon/README.md

 cd Simon/
 ```
 ## TODO
-* Find a way to record button presses
+* ~~Find a way to record button presses~
-* Create function to randomize the button colors, while storing the correct order
+* Fix colorFlasher function so that the button divs display an animation in the generated order
+* Add a play again button and show final score when player makes an incorrect guess.